 A programming language that is widely used by developers.
 For more information see http://php.net/manual/en/intro-whatis.php

-A Google update designed to improve local search results according to the searcher’s location.
+A Google update released in 2014 designed to improve local search results according to the searcher’s location.

 A piece of software that can be installed into another to provide a specific piece of functionality.